Drilling into Europa would be a huge engineering challenge. To demonstrate, I’ll calculate the required energy to pierce Europa’s ice surface.

-It’s believed Europa has twice the amount of water of all Earth’s oceans combined.
-Unfortunately, but not to anyone’s surprise, a thick sheet of ice covers the ocean.
+To set the stage, Europa is Jupiter’s moon, which sits 390 million miles from Earth.
+It’s smaller than Earth’s moon, yet it’s believed to have twice the amount of water of all Earth’s oceans combined.
+Unfortunately, a thick sheet of ice covers these oceans.

 Why look for life on Jupiter’s moon Europa?